 Where are classes held, UCLA or Cal Poly Pomona?

-On the ground offerings are held (at UCLA Extension facilities) in Westwood Village in Los Angeles.
+On campus offerings are held at UCLA Extension facilities in Westwood Village in Los Angeles.
 Larger lecture courses are sometimes offered on UCLA’s main campus.

 What is the age range of the students?

 As a continuing education institution, courses are designed to accommodate working individuals and provide extraordinary learning experiences for adults of all ages.
 The typical average age of our students is 25-55 years old.